 Convection Enhanced Delivery

 CED is a method for distributing effective doses of therapeutics homogeneously in targeted brain volumes that cannot be achieved safely with systemic or CSF delivery.
 Therapies are infused into the brain via micro-catheters and can be distributed in tightly controlled doses throughout the required treatment volume.
 The blood brain barrier now acts to retain the therapy in the brain targets thereby minimising systemic and off-target exposure.
 We believe that safe and scalable delivery of novel therapeutics by CED is achievable and will transform human health by unlocking treatments to previously untreatable neurological disorders.

-Neurochase was founded by Professor Steven Gill to bring transformative targeted therapies to patients with neurological diseases using state of the art technology.
-Professor Gill is an Honorary Professor of Neurosurgery at the University of Bristol and a Consultant Neurosurgeon at Southmead Hospital, Bristol.
+Neurochase was founded by a team of physician-scientists led by Professor Steven Gill in response to the growing need for CED consultancy services in the life science industry.
+Professor Gill is an Honorary Professor of Neurosurgery at the University of Bristol.
+He is a world leading expert in CED and has spent the past 20 years developing technology to facilitate highly accurate and safe targeting of deep brain structures using software and surgical robots.
 He is a widely published, world-leading expert in Functional Neurosurgery having pioneered the targeting of novel brain structures to improve the treatment of Parkinson’s disease and tremor.
 He also carried out the first clinical trial of infusing GDNF directly into the brain which demonstrated the potential to reverse Parkinson’s disease.
-He is a prolific inventor and has, over the past 20 years, developed technology and software to facilitate highly accurate and safe targeting of deep brain structures using surgical robots.
-To learn more about Professor Gill, watch the following video interview where he discusses his clinical experience of intermittently delivering carboplatin directly to paediatric brainstem tumours using his novel implantable neurosurgical device.